InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 ### How Deep Learning Extends Machine Learning
-Despite their relationship, machine learning and deep learning have distinct characteristics:
+Despite their relationship, machine learning and deep learning have distinct characteristics.

 #### Shared Foundations
 - Both ML and DL utilize data-driven models and algorithms to learn and make decisions.
+Data-driven model is a computational model that uses historical data to establish relationships between variables in a system or process

 #### Data Requirements
 - **Machine Learning**: Can work with smaller datasets.